 The exact answer for the optimal group size is, in fact, 11 groups.
 It has an expected number of total tests of 195.57 (again, using analytical methods).
-Choosing group sizes of 10 or 12 lead to a slightly higher number of total tests-although it is impossible to see this in Figure 3.11.
+Choosing group sizes of 10 or 12 lead to a slightly higher number of total tests-although it is impossible to see this in Figure 2.

-An infection rate of 1% shows simulation may not be an effective solution strategy for every problem.
-Of course, you could create a Data Table with more repetitions, but using simulation to distinguish between group sizes 10 and 11 requires a Data Table so large that Excel would be unresponsive.
+An infection rate of 1% shows that Monte Carlo simulation may not be an effective solution strategy for every problem.
+Of course, you could have created a Data Table with more repetitions, but using simulation to distinguish between group sizes 10 and 11 requires a Data Table so large that Excel would be unresponsive.